fleetdm/fleet/docs/Using Fleet/segment-hosts.md

 This means you manage permissions so that some users can only run queries and manage hosts on the teams these users have access to.

-Then you can:

-- Enroll hosts to one team using team specific enroll secrets

-- Apply unique agent options to each team

-- Schedule queries that target one or more team

-- Run live queries against one or more team

-- Grant users access to one or more team

 You can manage teams in the Fleet UI by selecting **Settings** > **Teams** in the top navigation.
 From there, you can add or remove teams, manage user access to teams, transfer hosts, or modify team settings.

 ## Best practice